Muppet1856/Hello_World_CF_Worker_D1/README.md

 Keeping the integration inactive prevents Cloudflare from attempting to clone the repository on its own, which previously caused builds to fail before the configuration file could be written.
-Continue triggering deployments through the provided npm scripts (or your own CI workflow) so the configuration can be constructed on the fly before Wrangler runs.
+Continue triggering deployments through the provided npm scripts or the GitHub Actions workflow so the configuration can be constructed on the fly before Wrangler runs.

 ## Configure the Cloudflare environment